 I often drove by an old building on the outskirts of Pine Plains and wondered about what it used to be.
 It was by a mill pond so I naturally assumed it was some kind of abandoned water mill.
-When I saw some activity going on around it (actually more underneath it) my curiousity got me to pull over.
+One day, when I saw some activity going on around it (actually more underneath it) my curiousity got me and I pulled over.

 I got into a conversation with the mason.
 He turned out to be an interesting guy as was the whole project he was working on.

 They were shoring up the foundations of this old mill.
 Looking underneath, I saw that some of the pulleys and belts seemed fairly intact.

 I wondered about the rest of the building and if any of the mill equipment was still intact.
 As is the way of things in a small town, it did not take much to wangle an inviation to take a tour of the interior.
 An amazing amount of milling gear was still there and, if not in working order, enough to show how the mill was used.